Sparksbox

 The Citation Moat Is Already Built

-5W PR released the Cannabis AI Visibility Index 2026 in May.
-The agency measured AI citation share across ChatGPT, Claude, Perplexity, and Google AI Overviews using more than 50 consumer-intent prompts in Q1 2026.
+5WPR's Cannabis AI Visibility Index 2026 measured AI citation share across ChatGPT, Claude, Perplexity, and Google AI Overviews using consumer-intent prompts in Q1 2026.
 The findings are stark.

 Three multistate operators captured 17.5 percent of all cannabis-category AI citations.
 Curaleaf, Trulieve, and Green Thumb Industries are pulling away from the rest of the field.
 The gap between those three and everyone else is meaningful.
 More important, it's widening.